omundy/learn-computers/topics/networks.md

 > What is the path to a domain?

-The `traceroute` command is also useful for network troubleshooting.
-It provides latency information for and identifies each node along the path to the target destination.
+The `traceroute` command is useful for network troubleshooting.
+It provides latency information and identifies each node along the path to the target destination.

 ---